lastlockedroom/lastlockedroom.github.io/_posts/2023-12-07-beyond-mystery.md

 ![Box Cover](/assets/img/10/box.jpg){: width="250" .left}

 As I've said, we're climbing a hill here. *Paradise* is just the base.
-The road we're actually taking is through a completely different novel -- Inui Kurumi's *Inside a Box*.
+The road we're actually taking is through a completely different novel -- Kurumi Inui's *Inside a Box*.

 As the title might suggest, it is *heavily* inspired by *Paradise* -- a downright pastiche.
 Both novels are about a group of mystery lovers which start getting plagued by mysterious incidents.
 Both novels feature a member of a group who is writing a novel that may or may not be reflecting actual events.
 Both novels are structured in the same way -- each chapter contains a mystery event after which the group gathers and discusses potential answers to the mystery.
 The crimes in both novels are primarily locked room mysteries.
 Both groups delve into side topics to build their solutions on.